drlukeparry/pyclipr/README.rst

  :target: https://pepy.tech/project/pyclipr

-Pyclipr is a Python library offering the functionality of the Clipper2 polygon clipping and offsetting library based on the `pybind <https://pybind11.readthedocs.io/en/stable/basics.html>`_ library.
-The package aims to provide access to the Clipper2 library for Python users.
+Pyclipr is a Python library offering the functionality of the `Clipper2 <http://www.angusj.com/clipper2/Docs/Overview.htm>`_ polygon clipping and offsetting library based on the `pybind <https://pybind11.readthedocs.io/en/stable/basics.html>`_ .
+This package aims to provide convenient access to the Clipper2 library for Python users, especially with its usage in 3D Printing and Computer Graphics applications.

 For further information, see the latest `release notes <https://github.com/drlukeparry/pycork/blob/master/CHANGELOG.md>`_.

 Installation
 *************

 Installation is currently supported on Windows.
-No special requiremnets are necessary for using pycork, except having the numpy library available.
-It is recommend to also install the `trimesh <https://github.com/mikedh/trimesh>`_ library to provide an interface to processing meshes as input for pycork.
+No special requirements are necessary.

 .. code:: bash